-However, in some cases, the victim can file a personal injury lawsuit against a third party.
+However, in some cases, the victim can file a car accident lawsuit against a third party.

 For example, suppose the city fails to maintain its roadways, and a dangerous pothole contributed to the car accident.
 The victim may be able to bring a claim against the city for damages.
 In other cases, defective car parts may have contributed to the car accident.
 In that case, the victim may bring a product liability lawsuit against the vehicle manufacturer.

 At Hunt Law, our experienced legal team will review all of your case’s facts and advise you on all of your legal options.
 Even if police cannot identify the hit-and-run driver, you may be able to recover economic and non-economic damages in a third-party lawsuit.
 Consulting with a hit-and-run accident lawyer as soon as possible will help you keep all of your options open and protect your legal claim.